robertsoli/SQL_Commands/README.md

 #### A collection of SQL queries
 ---

-This repo is to showcase various SQL commands for reference when applying for jobs.
+This repo contains various queries with the intention of :

+ - Showcasing SQL knowledge, varying from basic queries to more advanced topics
+ - Being a record of my learning path for personal use

 Tools used :

-MS SQL Server 20
+RDMBS : MS SQL Server 20
-T-SQL
+Dialect : T-SQL

+Datasets used : insert all DB's and tables here, perhaps do this when you are happy with the overall content

 ---